nmattia/nmattia.com/posts/2018-03-21-nix-reproducible-setup-linux-macos.md

 ---
-title: Nix -- A Reproducible Setup for Linux and macOS
+title: "Nix: A Reproducible Setup for Linux and macOS"
 ---

-# Nix: A Reproducible Setup for Linux and macOS

 This post describes how I set up a reproducible development environment in a few seconds on any Linux distribution (and potentially macOS as well).
 This